 So, Who Is BBK Electronics?

-This Chinese electronics company is responsible for many phone brands, as well as other consumer electronic products, that most of you have will have heard of and used.
-BBK owns OnePlus, Vivo, Realme, and IQOO to name but a few…
+BBK owns a selection of popular phone brands, as well as other consumer electronic products, that most of you have will have heard of and used.
+With respect to phones, BBK owns and controls the following brands:

 BBK Phone Brands